What We Will Learn?

 - Each partition can be configured with different storage settings

 - Each partition can have different aggregations

 - Each partition can be processed independently and thus processing speed will be improved a lot.

 Designing aggregation makes cube store aggregated values inside cube partition based on aggregation settings.

 Perspective let us create different views for our cube.
 It’s not security.
 It’s just a view to make end users life easy.
 Every view will provide different information.
-Example: Perspective created for Product manager will show only dimensions and facts related to Product.